-Currently, there is no public market for our units, Class A common stock or warrants.
-We have applied to list our units on The Nasdaq Capital Market, or Nasdaq, under the symbol "SGAMU".
-We expect that our units will be listed on Nasdaq on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
+Prior to this offering, there has been no public market for our units, Class A common stock or warrants.
+Our units have been approved for listing on The Nasdaq Capital Market, or Nasdaq, under the symbol "SGAMU" on or promptly after the date of this prospectus.
 We expect the Class A common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless B. Riley Securities, Inc., the representative of the underwriters, which we refer to in this prospectus as B. Riley Securities, Inc. informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
 Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on Nasdaq under the symbols "SGAM" and "SGAMW," respectively.